naimzol/Project-Portfolio/README.md

 # Projects Portfolio

-Welcome to my project portfolio!
-Here are some of the projects I've worked on:
+Welcome to my Data Science portfolio!
+Here are some of the projects I have worked on:

 ## [Project 1: Forecasting Residential Property Values in Malaysia](https://github.com/naimzol/Forecasting-Residential-Property-Values)